FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/create_codespace/create-codespace.rst

 For every new branch you make in your repository, you must create a new codespace.
 This is a virtual environment that will allow you to run your code and test it before merging it into the main branch.
-It may take a few minutes to create the codespace, but once it is created, you can access it from the browser and subsquent access will be much faster.
+It may take a few minutes to create the codespace, but once it is created, you can access it from the browser and subsequent access will be much faster.

 Steps
 -----